 What does the sound of a forest reveal about our human existence?
 Can the complex chorus of forests be considered a part of our collective body memory?
 Does listening to more-than-human rhythms and frequencies create shifts in our sense of hearing and the sense of ourselves?
 Are there acoustic relationships between different animal species that transcend beyond its sonic realm?

 Points of listening is the framework of a series of projects in which artists explore in a collective process specific sonic landscapes and its sounding creatures.
-The core of the artistic process lies in the exploration of body memory and sound, manifested in performative installations and documentary films.
+At the core of the artistic process is a reflection on human perception and body memory in relation to the more-than-human world, which manifests itself in a variety of sound-based formats including installation, performance and documentary.